Udaysavaliya04/prysm/DEPLOYMENT.md

 ### Build Directory Not Found Error

-If you see the error: `Error: ENOENT: no such file or directory, stat '/opt/render/project/src/frontend/build/index.html'`
+If you see the error: `Publish directory build does not exist!`

-This means the React app hasn't been built yet.
-Make sure:
+This means the React app build wasn't copied to the root directory.
+The fix is:

-1. Your build command is set to: `npm run build:frontend`
+1. **Ensure build command is correct**: `npm run build:frontend`
+2. **Check build process**: The build script should:
+   - Install frontend dependencies
+   - Build the React app in `frontend/build/`
+   - Copy the build files to root `build/` directory
+3. **Verify files are copied**: After build, you should see `build/index.html` in the root
+4. **Server configuration**: The server serves static files from `build/` in production

-2. The build process completes successfully
+The build process now:
+1. Runs `npm install` for both backend and frontend
+2. Builds the React app with `npm run build` in frontend/
-3. The `frontend/build` directory is created
+3. Copies `frontend/build/` to root `build/` directory
+4. Server serves static files from root `build/` directory

 ### Environment Variables